instayu/html-5-calander/YUI-3.5.0-Change-History-Rollup.md

 YUI 3.5.0 Change History Rollup
 ===========================

 The changes included in the YUI 3.5.0 are listed below, per component.
+Components not listed were not changed in 3.5.0.

 App Framework Change History
 ============================